 - EU Medical Device Regulation (2017/745/EU) – requires item-level serialisation on medical devices and packaging, and registration on central EUDAMED database, to facilitate track and trace of medical devices throughout Europe.

 - EU Tobacco Products Directive (2014/40/EU) – requires serialisation on tobacco packaging to facilitate track and trace of tobacco products throughout Europe.

-- Russia’s Chestny ZNAK crypto code legislation – requires item level serialization of prescription and over-the-counter medicines, and various other products including tobacco and perfumes to facilitate track and trace within the Russian Federation.
+- Russia’s Chestny ZNAK crypto code legislation – requires item level serialisation of prescription and over-the-counter medicines, and various other products including tobacco and perfumes to facilitate track and trace within the Russian Federation.

-Industries which are not required to serialize products can still learn from the implementation of the above regulations.
-These regulations are supported by databases and systems which facilitate the track and trace of serialized products to allow retailers to check the efficacy of their goods.
+Industries which are not required to serialise products can still learn from the implementation of the above regulations.
+These regulations are supported by databases and systems which facilitate the track and trace of serialised products to allow retailers to check the efficacy of their goods.
 The same technology can be used to provide this capability to logistics partners, retailers, and consumers, whether or not a brand is required to do so by law.

-A serialized, smartphone-readable QR code or Data Matrix code can be used as a vehicle to verify the authenticity of a product once in the hands of a consumer.
+A serialised, smartphone-readable QR code or Data Matrix code can be used as a vehicle to verify the authenticity of a product once in the hands of a consumer.
 Adding a 2D code is cheap, and relatively straight forward – once on the product packaging, a simple scan can direct consumers to a website to verify the legitimacy of the product.
 Counterfeiters can easily replicate the look and feel of product packaging – but will be unable to create a QR code to uniquely identify products.

 Example: Amazon Transparency